MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 ## Use Docker

-All necessary will be downloaded into `data/`.
+All necessary data will be downloaded into `data/`.

 Build the Docker image:
 ```